-In this show we discuss the peculiar Iranian practice of wanting to give you anything and everything for free, until they don’t.
+In this episode we discuss the peculiar Iranian practice of wanting to give you anything and everything for free, until they don’t.
 We help you understand when it happens, why it happens and what you should do when confronted with it.
 Listen in to learn more about why Iranians won’t take your money.

-We also get you answers to these questions
+We also get answers to these questions

 - How do I know when I should and shouldn’t pay for something in Iran?

 - What should I say in response to “ghaabel nadaareh” (قابل نداره)?

 - Where can I find ‘Majid Laboo-fooroosh Sar e Kooche Berlan’?

 - How do I pay for something in Iran?